Captain Willis Parker

 Father, Family, and a Farm

-Captain Parker resigned his captain commission on December 26, 1863, by "reason of age," and mustered-out at Bull's Gap, Tennessee.
-Samuel Cooper recorded Parker's resignation for the Adjutant and Inspector General's Office (A&IGO), December 26, 1863 (Confederate War Record, National Archives).
+Captain Parker tendered his resignation on December 26, 1863, by reason of age and ill-health.
+General Samuel Cooper recorded Parker's resignation for the Adjutant and Inspector General's Office (A&IGO), January 7, 1864.
+(Confederate War Record, National Archives).
 On January 7, 1864, Captain Joseph Anderson Kimsey assumed command of Company I, Thomas' Legion.
+(See Joseph A. Kimsey.)

 Thomas' Legion Muster Records: Company I – Cherokee County – Willis Parker, Captain, and Jos.
 A. Kimsey [Joseph Anderson Kimsey], Captain; Sol.
 E. Egan, First Lieutenant, all of Cherokee County; N. G. Philips [Nathaniel Green Philips], First and Second Lieutenant, and P. B. Gailer, Second Lieutenant, both of Graham county.
 Number of officers and men, 109.